“It’s an emotional minefield down there.”

 Every painful thing that happened in your past contained within it a lesson that was necessary for you to become the person you are today.

-As Janine sorted through her boxes, I encouraged her to take the lesson, honor the lesson, be grateful for the lesson, and then let the object go.
-She practiced saying out loud things like, “Thank you for teaching me to seek partners who love and honor me for me.
+When sorting through painful boxes, I encourage my clients to take the lesson, honor the lesson, be grateful for the lesson, and then let the object go.
+For example, if you come across a letter from a toxic past relationship, you can say out loud, “Thank you for teaching me to seek relationships where I am loved and honored.
 I let you go now.”

 This is powerful forgiveness stuff.
 And it will free you.